PierreIsCoding/sdiy/Sub&Div/README.md

 9. Clock reset button.

 ## Sub Octave Generator.
 With SUB & DIV you can beef up your vco signals with sub octaves.
-A sub octave is technically a clock division and musically an octave lower or more than your original signal.
+A sub octave is technically a frequency division and musically one or more octave(s) lower, than the original signal you used for it.

 To use the module as a sub octave generator:
 * Insert a vco signal into the OSC input jack (6).
 * Listen to the MIX output (7).
 * Crossfade between your inserted signal and sub octave with the sub oscillator mix knob (1).